Bounding the average gate fidelity of composite channels using the unitarity: Noisy quantum processes

 with respect to the Liouville representation~\cite{Wallman2015,Kimmel2014}.

-The RB decay rate $p(\mc{E})$ and $\chi_{00}$ are linear functions of the fidelity that can be more convenient to work with.
+The {effective depolarizing constant} $p(\mc{E})$ and $\chi_{00}$ are linear functions of the fidelity that can be more convenient to work with.
 The relations between the various linear functions of the fidelity used in this paper are tabulated in \cref{tab:conversion}.